 The tutors behind Varsity Tutors are not just here to teach – they’re sharing their college experiences as well.
-Jason is a 2013 graduate of Boston University with a Bachelor’s degree in Biochemistry & Molecular Biology.
-He is a Chicago tutor specializing in numerous levels of Biology and Calculus.
-Check out his review of his alma mater: VT: Describe the campus setting and transportation options.
+Haley is a 2014 graduate of Northwestern University where she earned a Bachelor’s degree in Asian Studies.
+She tutors ACT prep and Mandarin Chinese in Chicago.
+Check out her review of her time at Northwestern University: VT: Describe the campus setting and transportation options.
 How urban or safe is the campus?
 Are there buses or do you need a car/bike?
 Haley: Northwestern University’s campus runs north to south along Sheridan Road in Evanston, a suburb about 45 minutes north of Chicago.
 Most stu ...
-Read More About Should I Go To Boston University?
+Read More About A Student Review of Northwestern University

 The tutors behind Varsity Tutors are not just here to teach – they’re sharing their college experiences as well.
-Laura is an Austin tutor specializing in ACT/SAT prep, Writing, GRE prep, and more.
-She graduated from Princeton University in 2009 with a Bachelor’s degree in English.
-Check out her review of her alma mater: VT: Describe the campus setting and transportation options.
+Asti is a Seattle tutor and 2012 graduate of Washington State University.
+She received her Bachelor’s degree in Political Science and specializes in many tutoring subjects including ISEE/SSAT prep, Writing, and Biology.
+See what she had to say about her time as an undergraduate: VT: Describe the campus setting and transportation options.
 How urban or safe is the campus?
 Are there buses or do you need a car/bike?
-Laura: Princeton is located in Pullman, a college town in the middle of rural eastern ...
-Read More About A Day in the Life at Princeton University
+Asti: Washington State University is located in Pullman, a college town in the middle of rural eastern ...
+Read More About Should I Go To Washington State University?